What does “ethically sourced” mean?

 Are your beans any different from the big box coffee shops?

 To us it’s all about the flavor.
 The big shops blend and roast away all of the subtle flavors so they can produce a consistent product.
-Each region, each farm, and each harvest makes a totally unique experience and we love that about our beans!
+Each region, each farm, and each harvest makes a totally unique experience and we love that about our beans.
 We think once you try it, you’ll love it too.
-If not, there are no cancellation fees and you can cancel any time.

 Do you ship to Canada?